photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

   or setting a memory/swap limit can cause unexpected restarts, especially when the indexer temporarily needs more memory to process large files.
 - It's important to [boot](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) your
-  Raspberry Pi 3 / 4 with the parameter `arm_64bit=1` in `config.txt` to use our ARM64 image.
+  Raspberry Pi 3 / 4 with the parameter `arm_64bit=1` in `config.txt` to use our ARM64 (64-bit) image.
+  An "exec format error" will occur otherwise.
 Alternatively, you may run it on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).
 It's a 64bit Ubuntu Server with Docker pre-installed.
 - If you see Docker errors related to "cgroups", it may help to add the following to `/boot/firmware/cmdline.txt`:
   ```
   cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1